viniciusgerevini/controlled-schedule/README.md

     // do something
   });
 ```
-For more examples check `/examples` folder.
+For more examples check `/examples` folder and the end of this README.

 ## Instalation